ministryofjustice/data-platform-products/data-products/_docs/cleansing-definitions.md

 ### Data with no cleansing applied

-If your data has not undergone any cleansing, we suggest you explicitly inform users of this by adding `type: none` for each of your tables to make this clear to users.
+If your data has not undergone any cleansing, we suggest you explicitly inform users of this by adding `type: none` to make this clear to users.
 Otherwise we will assume there has been undocumented cleansing.
 An exception is made for tables [defined as reference data](./_example/02-data-dictionary.yml#L67) - here we assume no cleansing has been applied if there is no cleansing specified.

 ## Considerations